 Hi, my name’s Ari and I love Steak Tartare!
-My husband jokes that literally any time beef tartare is on a restaurant menu, he can say with 100% confidence that I’m going to order it.
+My husband jokes that any time beef tartare is on a restaurant menu, he can say with 100% confidence that I’m going to order it.
 (He’s not wrong!)

-How To Make Beef Tartare At Home
+Making Beef Tartare At Home Is Easy 🙌🏻

 Note: people at increased risk of foodborne illness include children, pregnant or nursing women, and older adults.